bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 *Note: These patterns and findings reflect GA functionality only as as at the date of publication and research.
 Refer to respective product roadmaps and documentation for the latest guidance on functionality.*

-Ingestion is the process of acquiring data from external sources and landing it in the platform landing layer.
+Ingestion is the process of acquiring data from external sources and landing it in the platform Raw zone landing layer.

 It should be: